getzola/zola/docs/content/documentation/content/syntax-highlighting.md

 - YAML -> ["sublime-syntax", "yaml", "yml"]
 ```

-If you want to highlight a language not on that list, please open an issue or a pull request on the [Zola repo](https://github.com/getzola/zola).
+If you want to highlight a language not on this list, please open an issue or a pull request on the [Zola repo](https://github.com/getzola/zola).
-Alternatively, the `extra_syntaxes` config option can be used to add additional syntax files.
+Alternatively, the `extra_syntaxes` configuration option can be used to add additional syntax files.

 If your site source is laid out as follows: